As numerous things compete for our attention daily, it’s now more important than ever before to know how to stayed focused on our highest priorities.

 As we all have different responsibilities, what’s important to one person may not necessarily be another person’s priority.
 The challenge we face is to stay focused on what we’re doing because we can easily get distracted with so many things now.

-Most adult can easily lose or waste up to fours hours daily because of distractions, which may include watching television, surfing the internet and being on various social media platforms.
+Most adults can easily lose or waste up to fours hours daily because of distractions, which may include watching television, surfing the internet and being on various social media platforms.
 Over a course of a working week, that equates to 20 hours, and around 1,000 hours per year that’s wasted.

 If the average adult works for 40 years, that’s equivalent to 40,000 hours wasted during their adult life because of distractions.
 This means about 4.5 years of an adult’s life, 24 hours a day, seven days a week, is wasted as a result of distractions.